torvalds/linux/Documentation/admin-guide/reporting-issues.rst

  * The over next subsection describes way to obtain and install such a kernel.
-   It also outlines that using a pre-compiled kernel are fine, but better are vanilla, which means: it was built using Linux sources taken straight `from kernel.org <https://kernel.org/>`_ and not modified or enhanced in any way.
+   It also outlines that using a pre-compiled kernel are fine, but better are vanilla, which means: it was built using GNU/Linux sources taken straight `from kernel.org <https://kernel.org/>`_ and not modified or enhanced in any way.

 Choosing the right version for testing